KrystalCoding/pizza-not-pizza/README.md

 ---
 ### Hypothesis 2
-> Exploring different model configurations will lead to improved accuracy in pizza detection.
+> Exploring different model configurations will lead to improved **Prediction Accuracy**.
+The experimentation with various model configurations directly contributes to enhancing the accuracy of pizza detection, aligning with the overarching business requirement for accurate predictions.

+**User Story 5: Improved Model Accuracy**: The systematic exploration of different model configurations aims at improving accuracy, aligning with the user story requirement for continuous improvement and achieving higher accuracy in pizza detection.

+**User Story 6: Systematic Evaluation**: The evaluation of different network architectures, layers, activation functions, and hyperparameters exemplifies a systematic approach to model development, fulfilling the user story requirement for a methodical and informed exploration of configurations.

 **1. Introduction**